 This grade is issued in rare cases for extenuating non-academic circumstances that prevent the student from completing all course requirements on time.
 A grade of "I" requires the approval of the Program Director.
-The incomplete coursework must be completed by the end of the subsequent term; otherwise, the Incomplete will be changed automatically to a grade of F.
+The incomplete coursework must be completed before the end of the Drop /Add period of the subsequent semester the student is enrolled in; otherwise, the Incomplete will be changed automatically to a grade of F.